OsmanMalik/tucker-tensorsketch/README.md

 ![Experiment results](Experiment2Fig1.png)

-For more details, please see our paper which is forthcoming.
-Once it is available, a link to it will be added here.
+For more details, please see our paper which is available here: http://papers.nips.cc/paper/8213-low-rank-tucker-decomposition-of-large-tensors-using-tensorsketch.
 Please use the following link to view the results of our video frame classification experiment in the paper: https://drive.google.com/open?id=1usBNBSfnPuy1S2Oy8-QQPusrvBmVTohl

+The original video which we used to construct the dataset used in our video frame classification experiment is available for download here: https://drive.google.com/file/d/1HX6-motNPz_xZnkTJ32ZetRj_VUkI9XZ/view?usp=sharing.
+In our experiment, we converted this video to grayscale and then treated the video as a 3-way tensor.
+The video in the link is 173 MB in size.
+After converting it to grayscale and then simply treating it as an array of doubles its size is 38 GB.
+If you use this video in one your experiments, please include a reference to our paper.

 ## Requirements
 This code requires Tensor Toolbox version 2.6 by Bader, Kolda and others (available at http://www.sandia.gov/~tgkolda/TensorToolbox/).